 We now have a new company for Public Livery, Taxi, NEMT and airport shuttles.
 We have some of the lowest rates seen in decades for these types of companies in Georgia and Tennessee right now.

-Compare other companies high rates like National Indemnity Insurance Company or easily beat out Berkshire Hathaway Homestate Companies existing NEMT policies.
+Compare other companies high rates and replace an existing NEMT auto policy.
 You are free to switch at any time and start saving money right now.
-Oh, by the way we can match Logisticare, Access2Care and other NEMT brokers insurance requirements easily for you.
+Oh, by the way we can match Modivcare, Access2Care and other NEMT brokers insurance requirements easily for you.

 Depending on the State, there may be special criteria drivers must meet before they transport Medicaid beneficiaries.